 AVI SHILON: Menachem Begin: 1913-1992 (Yale University Press November 2012).
 Finalist: National Jewish Book Award 2012.
 Ben Gurion: Epilogue, also a bestseller in Israel, published by Oved Publishers.
 Avi Shilon's riveting best-selling book Menachem Begin: 1913-1992 (Rowman and Littlefield March 2016)is the most comprehensive and thorough, revelatory biography of one the most important figures in Israeli history.
-It is a beautifully documented book of Menachem Begin’s remarkable life and explains his complex character and shedding new light on Begin's lasting impact on Israeli politics and society.
+It is a beautifully documented book of Menachem Begins remarkable life and explains his complex character and shedding new light on Begin's lasting impact on Israeli politics and society.
 Ben Gurion: Epilogue is the first in-depth account of the later years of David Ben-Gurion (1886-1973), Israel’s first Prime Minister and founding father.

 CAROLINA SARASSA WITH DIANA MONTANE: Dancing on Her Grave (Berkley Books April 2015) The story of Deborah Flores was featured on Discovery Channel's Deadly Sins February 2015.
 Movie rights were sold to Lifetime Network and the story was featured in a two hour movie, Death of a Vegas Showgirl, to great acclaim in October 2016.
 A true crime story of Deborah Flores a Las Vegas Showgirl with three college degrees who disappeared when she relocated from Atlanta, where she was launching her career as a dancer at the Luxor hotel on December 12, 2010.
 Her ex-boyfriend has been convicted for life for her murder.
 Carolina Sarassa is a news anchor and producer for Univision’s affiliate station in Las Vegas, Nevada.
 Previously, Sarassa worked for Univision’s affiliate KORO TV in Corpus Christi, Texas where she was anchor and lead reporter covering the courts and the police.